Ares I-X

 Ares I-X was the first-stage prototype and design concept demonstrator of Ares I, a launch system for human spaceflight developed by the National Aeronautics and Space Administration (NASA).
 Ares I-X was successfully launched on October 28, 2009.
 The project cost was $445 million.
-It was the final launch from LC-39B until Artemis 1 13 years later.
+It was the final launch from LC-39B until Artemis I, which launched 13 years later.

 The Ares I-X vehicle used in the test flight was similar in shape, mass, and size to the planned configuration of later Ares I vehicles, but had largely dissimilar internal hardware consisting of only one powered stage.
 Ares I vehicles were intended to launch Orion crew exploration vehicles.
 Along with the Ares V launch system and the Altair lunar lander, Ares I and Orion were part of NASA's Constellation program, which was developing spacecraft for U.S. human spaceflight after the Space Shuttle retirement.

 Test objectives

 Two minutes after launch, the Ares I-X's expended Solid Rocket Booster (SRB) first stage was detached from the unpowered Upper Stage Simulator (USS); both landed in the Atlantic Ocean at different locations, as planned.

 Ares I-X was the only test flight of a launch vehicle like the Ares I. The test flight objectives included: